Fresh Rhubarb Ice Cream Cake

 Serves: 6 to 8

 My mom used to make a version of this cake for birthdays and special spring occasions and I have never forgotten how beautiful it looked and how incredibly delicious it was!
 If you have a fancy dessert mold tucked away somewhere, this is a great time to get it out!

-Place the rhubarb and sugar in a saucepan and simmer over medium heat, stirring frequently, until the rhubarb is very soft and saucy.
+Place rhubarb and sugar in a saucepan and simmer over medium heat, stirring frequently, until rhubarb is very soft and saucy.
 It's OK if there are still chunks of rhubarb in it.
 Chill it thoroughly in the refrigerator or freezer.

 Cut into individual slices and serve with additional rhubarb sauce and fresh strawberries.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on April 13, 2013.